kwea123/nerf_pl/README.md

 # Notes on differences with the original repo

 *  The learning rate decay in the original repo is **by step**, which means it decreases every step, here I use learning rate decay **by epoch**, which means it changes only at the end of 1 epoch.
-*  The validation image for LLFF dataset is chosen as the last image here, whereas the original repo chooses every 8th image.
+*  The validation image for LLFF dataset is chosen as the most centered image here, whereas the original repo chooses every 8th image.
 *  The rendering spiral path is slightly different from the original repo (I use approximate values to simplify the code).

 # TODO